scrapy-plugins/scrapy-zyte-api/README.rst

   When set to an integer value > 0, the spider will close when the number of Zyte API requests reaches it.

-  Note that error responses that cannot be retried or exceed their retry limit also count here.
+  Note that requests with error responses that cannot be retried or exceed their retry limit also count here.

 Stats